StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 &nbsp;

-`CosmosCommandProvider` is an `ICommandProvider` that uses CosmosDB NoSQL as a backing store.
+`CosmosCommandProvider` is an `ICommandProvider` that uses Azure Cosmos DB NoSQL API as a backing store, providing scalable, globally distributed data access.

 #### CosmosCommandProvider - Dependency Injection

 The `AddCosmosCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate will configure any necessary `ICommand Provider` for the application.
+This delegate configures the necessary `ICommandProvider` instances for the application.

-In this example, we configure a command provider for the `IUser` interface and its `User` DTO.

 ```csharp
     public static void Add(